prebid/prebid.github.io/dev-docs/modules/userId.md

             storage: {
                 type: "cookie",
                 name: "_parrable_eid",     // create a cookie with this name
-                expires: 365               // cookie can last for a year }
+                expires: 364               // cookie can last for up to 1 year }
         }],
         syncDelay: 1000